Why HR Should Report to the CEO

 With a thorough knowledge of the business and understanding the goals and vision of the senior team, better decisions and recommendations will come from HR.
 This means that it's absolutely critical that the head of HR (as well as her staff) understand the business and can speak the language of the executive team.

-Conversely, decisions about the business are made with full understanding of their impact on people, the culture, and the work environment.
+Conversely, decisions about the business are made with a full understanding of their impact on people, the culture, and the work environment.
 You enable your HR staff to affect your strategic outcomes.
 And, this is a positive factor in your business success.

 Your HR staff cannot make your company a better place if they don't understand what's going on in the business.
 If they don't understand the overall company goals, and this frequently happens when they get information second hand, your company won't be as successful as it could be.
+Give your HR pro the ability to affect your business decisions—you won't regret it and your business decision making will improve with their input.

 Your people are critical to your success.
 Make sure the person dedicated to people reports directly to the CEO.